ArchipelagoMW/Archipelago/worlds/adventure/docs/setup_en.md

 ## Configuring BizHawk

-Once BizHawk has been installed, open BizHawk and change the following settings:
+Once BizHawk has been installed, open EmuHawk and change the following settings:

 - (≤ 2.8) Go to Config > Customize.
 Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
-Then restart BizHawk.
+Then restart EmuHawk.
 This is required for the Lua script to function correctly.
   **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two options and reselect it.
-Fresh installs** **of newer versions of BizHawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load** **"NLua+KopiLua" until this step is done.**
+Fresh installs** **of newer versions of EmuHawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load** **"NLua+KopiLua" until this step is done.**
 - Under Config > Customize, check the "Run in background" box.
-This will prevent disconnecting from the client while BizHawk is running in the background.
+This will prevent disconnecting from the client while EmuHawk is running in the background.

-- It is recommended that you provide a path to BizHawk in your host.yaml for Adventure so the client can start it automatically
+- It is recommended that you provide a path to EmuHawk in your host.yaml for Adventure so the client can start it automatically
-- At the same time, you can set an option to automatically load the connector_adventure.lua script when launching BizHawk from AdventureClient.
+- At the same time, you can set an option to automatically load the connector_adventure.lua script when launching EmuHawk from AdventureClient.
 Default Windows install example:
 ```rom_args: "--lua=C:/ProgramData/Archipelago/data/lua/connector_adventure.lua"```